dubinc/dub-better-auth/README.md

-# Dub Better Auth
+# Dub Analytics - Better Auth Plugin

-Dub Better Auth is a plugin for [Dub](https://dub.co) that allows you to [track conversion events](https://dub.co/docs/conversions/quickstart) in your BetterAuth application.
+Dub Analytics Plugin is a plugin for [Dub](https://dub.co) that allows you to [track conversion events](https://dub.co/docs/conversions/quickstart) in your [Better Auth](https://better-auth.com) application.

 ## Installation